-Tables 3 provides summary statistics for the unlevered (total) rates of return on six investable subindices representing key components of the S&P GSCI index.
+Table 3 provides summary statistics for the unlevered (total) rates of return on six investable sub-indices representing key components of the S&P GSCI index: the GSCI Energy, Non-Energy, Industrial Metals, Precious Metals, Agriculture, and Livestock investable indices.
 Table 3A presents statistics for the entire sample period; Tables 3B, 3C and 3D, for each of our three successive five-year subperiods.
-The table focuses on weekly returns for the sake of brevity.
+Table 3 focuses on weekly returns for the sake of brevity, because the results are similar for daily and monthly return series.

-Table 3 shows that, over then entire sample period, individuals who invested in Energy and Metal sub-indices experienced greater average returns (but also more volatility) than investors in other commodity sub-indices.
-Panels B to D of the same table, however, show that the commodity performance rankings vary significantly from period to period.
-Industrial and Precious Metals, for example, both lag all other commodity sub-indices between 1992 and 1997, but are ahead of all but Energy between 2002 and 2007.
+Table 3 shows that, over then entire sample period, individuals who invested in Energy or Metal sub-indices experienced greater average returns (but also more volatility) than investors in other commodity sub-indices.
+Panels B to D of the same table, however, show that the performance rankings vary significantly from period to period.
+Industrial as well as Precious Metals, for example, both underperform all other commodity sub-indices between 1992 and 1997, but beat all but Energy between 2002 and 2007.
 In a similar vein, Agriculture outperforms all other sub-indices in 1992-1997 but is the worst performer in 2002-2007.